mwat56/kaliber/README.md

         removed 'testuser1' from list
     $ _

-When you want to know which users are stored in your password file `-ul` is your fried:
+When you want to know which users are stored in your password file `-ul` is your friend:

     $ ./kaliber -ul
     matthias